kbelkna/Project3/tech.md

 ```

     ##         RMSE     Rsquared          MAE
-    ## 4.997559e+03 3.310394e-02 2.281586e+03
+    ## 4.997206e+03 4.706505e-02 2.092497e+03

 #### Boosted Tree Model

 In this section the Ensemble Learning algorithm Boosting will be
 trained.
 Boosted tree method is one of the Tree based models most used
-in data science because it presents a fitting strategy improves
+in data science because it presents a fitting strategy that improves
 sequentially throughout the iterations.
 Boosting uses single trees
 fitted (each single tree has `d` splits) on the training data and
 produces predictions off of that training.
 The residuals of this
 prediction is, then, used as response variable for the next single tree
 training step.
-New predictions are done for this new model.
-This process
+New predictions are done for this new model as well and
-occurs several times during `B` iterations and the predictions are
+so on.
+This process occurs several times during `B` iterations and the
-updated during the fitting process, being driven by the shrinkage
+predictions are updated during the fitting process, being driven by the
-parameter, also called growth rate, `lambda`.
-These training features of
+shrinkage parameter, also called growth rate, `lambda`.
+These training
-Boosting make this method to produce a reduction in the variance of the
+features of Boosting make this method to produce a reduction in the
-predictions as well as gains in accuracy, mainly over Random Forest,
+variance of the predictions as well as gains in precision, mainly over
-Bagging, and single tree.
-The shrinkage parameter will be set as 0.1 and
+Random Forest, Bagging, and single tree.
+The shrinkage parameter will be
-n.minobsinnode set as 10.
-The parameters n.tree and interaction.depth
+set as 0.1 and n.minobsinnode set as 10.
+The parameters n.tree and
-will be chosen based on 5-fold cross-validation.
-The former will be
+interaction.depth will be chosen based on 5-fold cross-validation.
+The
-chosen from a sequence from 25 to 200, counting by 25.
-The latter will
+former will be chosen from a sequence from 25 to 200, counting by 25.
-be chosen from a sequence from 1 to 4.
-The code below shows the training
+The latter will be chosen from a sequence from 1 to 4.
+The code below
-and tuning procedure and prints out the resultant values of the two
+shows the training and tuning procedure and prints out the resultant
-considered hyperparameters.
+values of the two considered hyperparameters.

 ``` r
 tunG = expand.grid(n.trees = seq(25,200,25),